William More Gabb

-In 1868 the government of Santo Domingo arranged through the Santo Domingo Land and Mining Company (a New York corporation) for a geological survey of their country.
-Gabb was hired by the corporation to perform this survey and remained on the island from 1869 till 1872.
+In 1868 the government of the Dominican Republic arranged, through the Santo Domingo Land and Mining Company (a New York corporation), for a geological survey of their country.
+Gabb was hired by the corporation to perform this survey, and remained on the island from 1869 till 1872.
 He published his findings in an extended memoir, On the Topography and Geology of Santo Domingo (1873).

 He was elected as a member of the American Philosophical Society in 1869.

-In 1873 the government of Costa Rica engaged Gabb to perform a survey of the geography, geology and resources in the little-known Talamanca Region.
-One of the principal supporters of this expedition was Minor C. Keith, who started the banana industry in Costa Rica and eventually co-founded the United Fruit Company.
+In 1873, the government of Costa Rica engaged Gabb to analyze and survey the geography, geology and resources of the little-known Talamanca Region.
+One of the principal supporters of this expedition was Minor C. Keith, who started the banana industry in Costa Rica, and eventually co-founded the United Fruit Company.

 During his three-year survey, Gabb also made extensive ethnological and natural history collections for the Smithsonian.
-He was assisted by Jose Zeledon, who was to become a well known Costa Rican ornithologist.
-While in Costa Rica, Gabb married an Indian woman, Victoria.
+He was assisted by Jose Zeledon, who went-on to become a well-known Costa Rican ornithologist.
+While in Costa Rica, Gabb married a local indigenous woman, Victoria.
 They had one son, Guillermo, born in 1874 or 1875.

-Gabb contracted a virulent form of malaria in Costa Rica.
-He returned to Philadelphia in 1876 and then traveled again to Santo Domingo with the intention of developing a promising mining claim.
+Gabb contracted a virulent form of malaria while in Costa Rica.
+He returned to Philadelphia in 1876, and then traveled again to Santo Domingo with the intention of developing a promising mining claim.
 However, his declining health forced him back to Philadelphia, where he died on May 30, 1878.
 He was buried at Woodland Cemetery.